The Challenge Of Defining Plagiarism

 Unintentional Plagiarism

 Even with clear notification in the course syllabus or journal submission requirements that text-matching software will be used to verify authorship, plagiarism continues to be a problem in academic writing.
 Students under deadline pressure will gamble that a professor under similar deadline pressures won’t use the software.
-Sometimes they’ll get away with it, but most often they will not.
+Sometimes they’ll get away with it, but most often they do not.
 For many papers, the plagiarism may not even require the use of software.
 Students underestimate the extent to which a well-written paragraph will stand out in a poorly constructed paper.

 One Size Does Not Fit All